swaptacular/swpt-k8s-config/README.md

    205a82e..fbe45cc  master -> master
 ```

-you need to install a Git server to
+The next thing is to install a Git server to your Kubernetes cluster,
-your Kubernetes cluster, which will contain a copy of your GitOps
+which will contain a copy of your GitOps repository.
-repository.

 However, if you want to use a private container image registry
 (recommended for production deployments), you will have to prepare an